Al-Ghazaly High School: History

 Between 1984 and 2013, Al-Ghazaly was located on 441 North Street in Teaneck, New Jersey.
 The new facility in Wayne (formerly Neumann Preparatory School and Lake View Learning Center) opened its doors to students in September 2013, with the Teaneck facility repurposed to serve students in pre-Kindergarten through third grade.

 Curriculum

 The students at Al-Ghazaly study standard subjects, such as math (from algebra to calculus), English, science, history.
 Additionally, the school includes Arabic, Quran (memorization of the holy book), tafsir (analyzing/finding deep meaning to Quran), and Islamic studies as part of the curriculum.
 In Islamic studies, the students learn the morals and teachings of Islam, Sunna and shariah.

-The students pray Zuhr together everyday, and on Fridays, they have a Khateeb (imam) preach to them, after which they pray Jumu'ah.
+The students pray Zuhr together every day, and on Fridays, they have a Khateeb (imam) preach to them, after which they pray Jumu'ah.

 Extracurricular activities

 Al Ghazaly offers Forensics, Model UN, Beta Club, Art Club, Mock Trial, Model Congress, Science Olympiad, Math League, and many other extracurriculars.
 Students partake in random acts of kindness.
 Ghazaly's basketball team is the Ghazaly Warriors.

 With the opening of the new school building, new sports team are being founded by the students, including a boys and girls soccer team and a flag football team.